15. March 2024

 • Simple installation without physical cables

 There are different types of VPN connections, including client-to-site VPN, site-to-site VPN and end-to-end VPN.
 A VPN uses the public Internet as a transport medium, whereby the data is transmitted within a virtual "tunnel" between the VPN client and the VPN server.
 As a rule, the transmitted and received data is encrypted end-to-end.
-This means that the information is encrypted on one device, then sent through the VPN tunnel and only decrypted again on the other device.

 It is important to emphasize that VPNs should not be equated with the encrypted transmission protocol HTTPS.
 HTTPS ensures the confidentiality of communication between a web server and a web browser on the World Wide Web, while VPN encrypts data communication between two endpoints.
 This means that VPN also offers protection when an app is used instead of a browser.
 You can find out more about VPN in our blog post "VPN: secure network access from a distance".